CHEX-MATE: CLUster Multi-Probes in Three Dimensions (CLUMP-3D), I. Gas Analysis Method using X-ray and Sunyaev-Zel'dovich Effect Data: Triaxial analysis: Formalism and the model fit

 The SZ and X-ray observables (Eqs.~\ref{eq:sz} and \ref{eq:xray}) are modeled as projections of the three-dimensional profiles parameterized by the ellipsoidal radius $\zeta$ (or $x_\zeta$).
 The three-dimensional volume density of the models, $F_{\text{ 3D}} (x_\zeta; l_s, p_i)$, can be written analytically, and the two-dimensional maps are calculated following Eq.~\ref{eq:proj}.
 The model Compton-$y$ parameter is

 where

 This integration can be computationally expensive, depending on the size of the map.
-To expedite the calculation, we create a linearly-spaced sample of the (normalized) elliptical radius $x_\xi$ and interpolate the integration results while generating a model map.
-We apply the same technique in the X-ray observable calculation.
-Lastly, we convolve the model map with the appropriate PSF shape (e.g., a 7\arcmin\ FWHM Gaussian map in the case of \Planck\ and 1.6\arcmin\ FWHM in the case of ACT, see Fig.~\ref{fig:paramtest_model}).
+To expedite the calculation, we created a linearly spaced sample of the (normalized) elliptical radius $x_\xi$ and interpolated the integration results while generating a model map.
+We applied the same technique in the X-ray observable calculation.
+Lastly, we convolved the model map with the appropriate PSF shape (e.g., a 7\arcmin\ full width at half maximum Gaussian map in the case of \Planck\ and a 1.6\arcmin\ full width at half maximum in the case of ACT; see Fig.~\ref{fig:paramtest_model}).